Niols/ocaml-valet/README.md

 ## Limitations

 The main limitation, at this point, is that Valet only works for top-level declarations, and is not available for local bindings.
+This might be possible in the future, if https://github.com/ocaml/ocaml/pull/14040 gets merged, for instance.

+A second limitation comes from OCaml tooling, which will not expect the use of `val` in an OCaml file.
+Most likely, your favourite formatter or documentation generator will not handle such files in a clean fashion.

-There are some other more subtle limitations; for instance, it does not behave well when types are universally quantified and multiple values are bound at once, eg.:
+Finally, there are some other, more subtle, limitations; for instance, Valet does not behave well when types are universally quantified and multiple values are bound at once, eg.:

 ```ocaml
 val id : 'a. 'a -> 'a